-I’m running because I believe House District 57 needs conservative, accountable leadership.
-During the mineral boom, Democrats and establishment Republicans teamed up to follow the lead of Washington’s out of control spending habits.
+I believe House District 57 needs conservative, accountable leadership.
+During the mineral boom, Democrats and establishment Republicans teamed up to follow the lead of the old Washington’s out of control spending habits.
 Wyoming’s state spending nearly tripled.
 For example, Wyoming state government has been providing grants to some politically connected private businesses.
 They also have begun to abandon competitive bidding of contracts.

 In the process, Wyoming’s state government squandered our state’s abundant mineral revenues.
 We’ve seen these same habits in our Casper City Council.